Chart Color Schemes

 Point Clare - Koolewong is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Point Clare - Koolewong's population is around 6,692 as of Aug 2025.
-This reflects an increase of 121 people since the 2021 Census, which reported a population of 6,571 people.
-The change is inferred from the estimated resident population of 6,667 from the ABS as of June 2024 and an additional 15 validated new addresses since the Census date.
+Point Clare - Koolewong's population is around 6,692 as of November 2025.
+This reflects an increase of 121 people since the 2021 Census, which reported a population of 6,571.
+The change is inferred from the estimated resident population of 6,667 in June 2024 and an additional 15 validated new addresses since the Census date.
 This level of population equates to a density ratio of 987 persons per square kilometer.
-Point Clare - Koolewong's growth rate of 1.8% since census positions it within 0.5 percentage points of the SA3 area (2.3%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 87.4% of overall population gains during recent periods.
+Point Clare - Koolewong's growth rate of 1.8% since the census positions it within 0.5 percentage points of the SA3 area's growth rate of 2.3%.
+Population growth was primarily driven by overseas migration, contributing approximately 87.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate a decline in overall population over this period, with the area's population expected to contract by 8 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, projected to expand by 204 people.
+According to these projections, the area's population is expected to decline by 8 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 204 people.

 Frequently Asked Questions - Population